-Customers receiving welfare payments may request that their bills and other expenses be paid using Centrepay.
+People receiving welfare payments may ask to pay their bills and other costs through Centrepay.

 - our online services